Scientific: Citrus x paradisi

 Landscape Use: Residential fruit bearing tree, background, screen for mesic green landscape designs.

-Foliage/texture: Foliage is ovate, simple entire, obvious central vein, green with a winged petiole, often with stem thorns ;medium texture
+Foliage/Texture: Foliage is ovate, simple entire, to 4-inches long with an obvious central mid-vein, green with a winged petiole, often with stem thorns; medium coarse texture.

-Flowers & fruits: White, axillary 4 petaled flowers, fragrant; fruit a hesperidium, round or oblate to slightly pear-shaped, 4" to 6" wide with smooth, finely dotted peel, usually 3/8" thick, multicarpulate mesoderm either a pale-lemon, sometimes blushed with pink, and aromatic, slightly bitter.
+Flowers & Fruits: White, small, axillary 4-petaled flowers, highly fragrant; fruits are a hesperidium, round or oblate to slightly pear-shaped, 4- to 6-inches wide with smooth, finely dotted peel, usually 3/8-inch thick, multicarpulate mesoderm either a pale-lemon, sometimes blushed with pink, and aromatic, slightly bitter.

 Temperature: Mature trees are cold hardy to 25oF.
-Above 110oF leaves will ywllow and trunks will scald if ecpose to direct sunlight.
+Above 110oF leaves will yellow and unpainted trunks will scald if exposed to direct sunlight.

 Light: Full sun

-Soil: Grapefruit trees in alkaline desert soils need a regular fertilizer program.
-Apply a complete and balanced fertilizer containing micronutrients, especially zinc, iron and mangenese during January before bloom, in May after fruit abortion, and again in September to finish fruit sizing.
+Soil: Grapefruit need well-drained soils with a modicum of added organic matter for nutrient retention.
+Trees growing in alkaline desert soils need a regular fertilizer program consisting of a complete and balanced fertilizer containing micronutrients, especially zinc, iron and mangenese.
+Apply during January before bloom, in May after fruit abortion, and again in September to finish fruit sizing.

-Watering: In desert locations, irrigate regularly especially during summer.
+Watering: In desert locations, irrigate citrus regularly especially during summer.
 Water much less frequntly during winter.

 Pruning: None, except to lightly head back branches as needed.
-Allow foliar canopy to extend tot he ground so that foliage can protect sensitive trunks from sunscald damage.
+Allow the foliar canopy to extend to the ground so that a thick arrayment of leaves can protect sensitive trunks from sunscald damage.

-Special note: Secondary compounds in grapefruit have the unsettling characteristic of increasing the efficacy of certain medicinal drugs that are taken orally.
+A biomedical note: Secondary compounds in grapefruit peel have outstanding antioxidant activity which can be used as agents in several therapeutic strategies such as cancer prevention, and has the unsettling characteristic of increasing the efficacy of certain medicinal drugs that are taken orally.